 Instructors set Udemy course prices.
 Generally, course prices range between free and $300.
 The purchase gives you permanent access, even if the instructor stops updating the course.

-Courses frequently go on sale at a deep discount of 70-90% off.
-Both Udemy and the instructors can set these sales.
+Courses frequently go on sale at a deep discount of 70-90% off, and both Udemy and the instructors can set these sales.

 Does Udemy Offer Free Courses?

 Yes!
-There are many courses available for free on Udemy.
-They are either free on promotion or permanently available at no cost.
+There are many free courses on Udemy.
+These are either on promotion or permanently available at no cost.
 Sometimes these are a year or two older than the latest courses on Udemy, but they can be a great starting point before making a financial commitment.

 Can You Return a Udemy Course?